meilisearch/documentation/guides/main_concepts/documents.md

 #### Missing primary key error

-❗️ If you get the `missing primary key` error, it means MeiliSearch could not recognize your primary key.
-This means your primary key does not answer the formatting explained above.
-To solve this error, you could send the [primary-key's name as a query parameter](/references/documents.md#add-or-replace-documents) or [update your index to add the primary key's name](/references/indexes.md#create-an-index) as explained in: [setting the primary key](/guides/main_concepts/documents.md#primary-key).
+❗️ If you get a `missing primary key` error, the primary key was not recognized.
+This means your primary key is wrongly formatted.
+Sending [primary-key's name as a query parameter](/references/documents.md#add-or-replace-documents) or [updating your index to add the primary key's name](/references/indexes.md#create-an-index) as explained [here](/guides/main_concepts/documents.md#primary-key) should solve this issue.

 ### Primary key value format

-The primary key **value** may contain only `A-Z a-z 0-0` and `-_` characters.
+Note that the primary key **value** must contain only `A-Z a-z 0-0` and `-_` characters.

 #### Examples